masaki-yamaguchi1/travel-rule-asynchronous-implementation/README.md

 No external datasets are used in this study.

+The simulation code underlying this article is publicly available on GitHub and has been archived on Zenodo.
-The simulation code underlying the paper is archived on Zenodo and can be accessed via the following DOI: https://doi.org/10.5281/zenodo.18072588
+The archived version corresponding to this study can be accessed via the following DOI: https://doi.org/10.5281/zenodo.18072588

 ---